oobabooga/text-generation-webui/docs/Generation-parameters.md

 ### RWKV

-RWKV only uses the following parameters:
+RWKV only uses the following parameters when loaded through the old .pth weights:

 * temperature
 * top_p